-A few years back, before cloud solutions were really mature, engineers with too much time on their hands were all about scale.
+There was a stage, about fifteen years back, before cloud solutions were really mature, when engineers with too much time on their hands were all about scale.
 It was the problem (almost) nobody had, but (almost) everybody wanted.
 Scaling was sexy.

 I wonder what the next “problem everybody wants” will be.